heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/PRESENTATION.md

 ![bg right contain](./images/dockerfile-specification.png)

+### Code examples

+Check the code examples in the [`02-code-examples`][code-examples] directory:

+- Basic Dockerfile.
+- Dockerfile with command.
+- Dockerfile with entrypoint and command.
+- Dockerfile with run and copy commands.
+- Docker run with ports.

 ### Summary

 - Docker is a container engine composed of two parts: the Docker daemon and the